 For almost a week, the workshop participants are taught by their tutors.
 What they have worked out as a combo in this period, you show this evening.
 The combos are each coached by two lecturers - and it is always surprising how diverse the results of this "work phase" are.
 And one more thing becomes clear - the combos are the heart of this event, here meet the lecturers and students, here everyone wants to show what he can.
 And the joy of playing, the joy of music usually leaps over the audience as a spark.

-This year the last concert evening of the International Jazz Workshop is again a big band meeting with two big bands from the region, the "Jailhouse Big Band" and the "Silent Explosion Orchestra".
-The evening will be opened by the Jailhouse Big Band conducted by Thomas Graf.
-With around 20 musicians, the big band has once again put together a varied program this year.
-Jazz standards, works from the fields of funk and Latin as well as pieces of modern big band music will be heard.
+This year, the concert series on Campus Nobel will once again conclude with the big band meeting of the "Jailhouse Big Band" and the "Silent Explosion Orchestra."
+The evening will be opened by the Jailhouse Big Band under the direction of Thomas Graf.
+With its approximately 20 musicians, the big band has once again put together a diverse program this year.
+Jazz standards, works from funk and Latin styles, as well as pieces from contemporary big band music will be featured.

 Silent Explosion Orchestra